thunderheadone/one-sdk-ios/README.md

 [One identitySync];
 ```

+*Note:*
+- This functionality only works in iOS 9 and 10.

 #### Identity sync with ONE and your web touchpoint

 To synchronise the Safari Mobile identity set by our ONE Tag with the current app identity and your web touchpoint, call: